Our Adoption Process

 Step 1: Complete the Application Form.
 This application provides us with invaluable information about the dog you’re looking to bring into your life.

-Step 2: An In-Home Visit.
+Step 2: A Home Visit (conducted virtually or in photos during this time).
 This visit allows us to gather additional information to make your best match, and to answer any questions you have about Homeward Bound and the adoption process.
-The volunteer who meets with you will be your initial Homeward Bound contact and will walk you through the process of scheduling appointments to meet the dogs.
+The volunteer who talks with you will be your initial Homeward Bound contact and will walk you through the process of scheduling appointments to meet the dogs.
 For previous adopters, this is only required if your home or family has changed.

 Step 3: Meeting Your Adoption Candidate.
 Once you are approved, you are ready to meet dogs.
 Call our office 916-655-1410 and choose option 5.
 Calling between 12 noon and 3pm is recommended: we operate with volunteer staff.
 Relay your approved status, and discuss currently available dogs.
 When you find one or more potential matches, schedule an appointment to come and meet them.
 We have adoption counselors available to help you through your meeting and selecting your new dog.
 Adoption days are Friday and Saturday, 11A-3P, and Sundays from 12N-3P by appointment.
 You, and members of your family (canine and/or human), will spend time with the dog and have an opportunity to fully interact and review the dog’s complete file while we answer any questions you have.
 Please plan on spending some time with us, and bring a leash – as you may be going home with your new friend!